aws/amazon-chime-sdk-js/guides/06_FAQs.md

 * A video whose source is a mobile device in portrait mode will display quite differently compared to a video in landscape mode from a laptop camera.
 The CSS object-fit rule can be applied to the video element to change how the content scales to fit the parent video element.
 * Use the `VideoTileState` [videoStreamContentWidth and videoStreamContentHeight](https://github.com/aws/amazon-chime-sdk-js/blob/master/src/videotile/VideoTileState.ts#L20) properties to determine the aspect ratio of the content.
-* For landscape aspect ratios (width > height), apply the CSS rule “`object-fit:cover"` to the HTML element that will contain the video to crop and scale the video to the aspect ratio of the video element.
+* For landscape aspect ratios (width > height), apply the CSS rule `object-fit:cover` to the HTML element that will contain the video to crop and scale the video to the aspect ratio of the video element.
-* For portrait aspect ratios (height > width), apply the CSS rule “`object-fit:contain"` to the HTML element that will contain the video to ensure that all video content can be seen.
+* For portrait aspect ratios (height > width), apply the CSS rule `object-fit:contain` to the HTML element that will contain the video to ensure that all video content can be seen.

 ### After leaving a meeting, the camera LED is still on indicating that the camera has not been released.
 What could be wrong?